-Our Planning Enforcement Strategy sets out in more detail the powers available to the Council’s Planning Enforcement Section and how we will deal with complaints relating to breaches of planning control.
+Our Planning Enforcement Strategy (amended January 2023) can be accessed via the PDF doc BELOW.
+It sets out in more detail the powers available to the Council’s Planning Enforcement Section and how we will deal with complaints relating to breaches of planning control.

 Can I Report A Possible Breach of Planning Control?